holographicSol/SatIO_ESP32-P4/README.md

                 2: inRange60().
 Ensures minutes and second values are wihin 0-59 for planet/object rise, set times.
                 3: inRange24().
 Ensures hour values are wihin 0-23 for planet/object rise, set times.

+    Requires modified ffconf.h to enable exFAT support (system tested with exFAT and FAT).

+    Requires modified SD_MMC library so that SD_MMC.end() releases its LDO power channel so that SD_MMC.begin() can be called successfully again after SD_MMC.end().
+This enables same/different cards to be removed/inserted, mounted successfully without LDO errors.

     ToDo: Terrain elevation: Experiments have been made decompressing NASA's SRTMGL1 (Shuttle Radar Topography Mission) files quickly.

     ToDo: More data and calculate more data from existing data.